fa-dx/PKMN-NTR/README.md

 Kaphotics [Helping with a few pieces of code(because I'm a coding noob), PKM Encrypt & Decrypt code + variables from the PKM layout from PKHeX, inspiration (most Pokemon Editing features were inspired by his save editing tool PKHeX)]

+jackmax - [Doing a large-scale rewrite of the code to make it more robust, readable and maintainable.]